 Inbetween use of the soil as productive ground for an estimated period of one year.
 Hemp, for example, has a rapid growth and can be foraged up to three times a year.

-2) Different flows of materials and elements converge for the life of this building.
-Consciously, a main mass returs to nature, the rest can proceed to a third life, with a minor part alone to be recycled as their functionality should expire.
+a main mass returs to nature, the rest can proceed to a third life, with a minor part alone to be